Mariners lose to Angels 7-3 as playoff drought continues - WHIZ News

+In a season when expectations were low, Seager and the Mariners nearly pulled off some late magic — only to fall short on the final weekend.

+“I was genuinely hoping that the other two games, we get a couple of losses for us and then we go ahead and win, so that was the ultimate goal,” Seager said.

-SEATTLE (AP) — The Seattle Mariners’ quest to end their 20-year playoff drought fell short Sunday as they lost to the Los Angeles Angels 7-3 on the final day of the regular season.
+The Mariners’ quest to halt their 20-year playoff drought finally fizzled Sunday as they lost to the Los Angeles Angels 7-3 on the last day of the regular season.

-Seattle’s late surge into contention was halted by Los Angeles, which took two of three in the series.
-The surprising Mariners needed a win plus a loss by either Boston or New York on the final day to force at least a tiebreaker game for one of the two wild-card spots in the American League.
+Seattle’s late surge into contention was stopped by Los Angeles, which took two of three in the series.
+The surprising Mariners needed a win plus a loss by either Boston or New York to force at least a tiebreaker game for one of the two wild cards in the American League.

 But both the Yankees and Red Sox scored in the ninth inning to win and clinch postseason spots, rendering Seattle’s result meaningless.

+Seager was lifted with one out in the ninth to thunderous applause and hugs from teammates.
+The tears started well before manager Scott Servais stepped on the field to allow Seager his moment of recognition.

+“We might not ever remember the score of today’s game, but you’ll certainly remember some of the moments and certainly (Seager) walking off the field there,” Servais said.

-Shohei Ohtani led off the game with his 46th home run of the season for the Angels and Jared Walsh added a two-run shot with two outs in the fourth that left the more than 44,000 in attendance sitting in nervous silence for most of the day.
+Shohei Ohtani led off the game with his 46th home run for the Angels and Jared Walsh added a two-run shot in the fourth that left the more than 44,000 in attendance sitting in nervous silence for most of the day.

+“It’s a good way to wrap it up for the year, other than being able to participate a little bit longer,” manager Joe Maddon said.

 Seattle’s 20-year absence from the postseason is the longest in any of the four major pro sports in North America.
 The Mariners had won 10 of 11 coming into the final series against the Angels, and combined with stumbles by the Yankees and Red Sox, provided hope going into the final three days of at the very least extending the season to a 163rd game.